JZEE-AI-Solutions/asanOrder/TESTING_SUPPLIER_PURCHASE_PAYMENT_ACCOUNTING.md

 - **Quick Add Account**: New accounts can be created on-the-fly from purchase and payment forms
 - **Account Names**: Payment records show actual account names (e.g., "Main Cash", "Primary Bank Account") instead of generic types
 - **Account Changes**: When payment account changes, a transfer transaction is created between old and new accounts
+- **Purchase Returns**: Purchase invoices can include return items that decrease inventory and adjust accounting entries
+- **Return Handling Methods**: Returns can be handled via "Reduce Accounts Payable" (reduces what we owe) or "Refund to Account" (supplier refunds money)
+- **Net Amount Calculation**: Purchase invoices show net amount (purchases - returns) for accurate accounting
+- **Scan Invoice Integration**: Scan invoice functionality is available in Add Purchase page only (not in Edit mode)
+- **Return Items in Edit Mode**: Return items can be added, removed, or updated in edit mode with proper accounting adjustments